 In short things you need for doing rectal insufflation:

 silicone tubing like this

-First you can watch the video instruction to better visually demonstrate the procedure or you can jump right to the more detailed text and picture based guidance below it.
+First you can watch the video instruction that better visually demonstrate the procedure or you can jump right to the more detailed text and picture based guidance below.

 Here is the procedure step by step:

 1.Make sure you have had your daily bowel movement, or in the beginning it’s recommended to take enema, right before doing the ozone insufflation.
 Enema bags can be found in any pharmacy or natural food stores or even at Amazon or Ebay.
 The one in the picture is bought from Chiang Mai Aden health food store.

 2. Turn on the oxygen concentrator, and set the flow speed at 1/10LPM.
 It takes few minutes to calibrate itself and rise the oxygen concentration beyond 90%, preferably around 93-94%.
 Theoretical maximum is 95% for new machines.
 Older units may require even 10 minutes to reach the maximum concentration if their molecular sieves have been worn out by humidity or otherwise extensive use etc. You must check with the computer program how long it approximately takes to reach the maximum level before you start using the machine so that next time you can estimate the time without PC connection.
 But if the concentration is far below the target level the machine will give beep alert and error message by itself too.

 4. Take finished olive oil bottle and pour some last drops on tip of the catheter and brush it around.
 If the bottle is full, then naturally you need to pour patch of it on a small plate and dip your finger on that.
 You should also self-lubricate.